 - What age(s) does hospice residence serve?

-Durham Region Hospice – Clarington, a five-bed facility, will be located on Cobbledick Road in Newcastle, Ontario.
+Durham Region Hospice – Clarington, a nine-bed facility, will be located on Cobbledick Road in Newcastle, Ontario.
 Durham Region Hospice – Whitby will offer 10 beds at the corner of Crawforth St and Prince of Wales Drive in Whitby.